andela-sjames/Instigator/README.md

 Run `docker-compose up burrow`.
 You will not see meaningful output from this command, as Burrow logs everything in `burrow/log`.

+# write script to bootstrap all this crap.
+and explain it on the readme

 **Connecting**
 You can find the cluster list via `http://localhost:8000/v3/kafka`.
 See [Request Endpoints](https://github.com/linkedin/Burrow/wiki/HTTP-Endpoint#request-endpoints) for an overview of Burrow's REST API.